iwantmyname/blog/_posts/2010-08-13-why-some-domain-extensions-are-more-expensive-than-others.md

 layout: post
 date: 2010-08-13 13:34:21
 author: Timo
-title: Why Some Domain Extensions Are More Expensive Than Others
+title: Why some domain extensions are more expensive than others

 categories:
   - Domain extensions